 Bloxham School takes a holistic approach to careers, with all staff supporting the delivery of the Careers Programme through our pastoral system and within our curricular (and co-curricular) areas.
 In addition, we have designated Lower, Middle and Senior School Tutor Teams who help co-ordinate and monitor the delivery of the Careers Plan:

-Dr Claire Evans (Careers Leader & Head of UCAS)
+Dr Claire Evans (Head of Careers)

 Mrs EL Lewis Jones (Joint Chair of Governors and Governor for CEIAG)

 To contact the Careers Team, please email us.

 The Gatsby Benchmarks

 Bloxham School’s Careers Plan supports the achievement of the eight Gatsby Benchmarks: